momandine/momandine.github.io/_posts/2017-03-20-Python-exception-handling.md

         return None
 ```

-When I look at this however, it feels a little weird, like it's not the best practice.
+When I look at this however, it feels a little weird... like it's not the best practice.
 The exception handlers are being used for two fundamentally different things: an expected, but maybe unusual case, and violation of the underlying assumptions of the function.

 Plus, trying to think of every single possible source of exceptions is arduous.
 It makes me nervous now, even in this toy example of four lines of code non-try/except code.
 What if the filename isn't a `str`?
 Should I add another handler?
 There are already a lot of except clauses, and they're starting to get in the way of the readabilily of the code.